Lokot Autonomy: War crimes

 The auxiliary police completely massacred the Jewish population of the area.
 The chief of the Suzemka area police Prudnikov took part in the massacres.
 There were 223 Jews shot in Suzemka, and 39 in Navlya.

 After the war

+After the war, former members RONA and supporters of the Lokot Autonomy formed anti-communist guerrilla movement, that slowly degenerated into organized crime groups and was suppressed in 1951.

-After World War II in Europe, some of the former RONA and Lokot personnel were repatriated by the Western Allies to the Soviet Union.
+Some former RONA and Lokot personnel were repatriated by the Western Allies to the Soviet Union.
 At the end of 1946, the Military Collegium of the Supreme Court of the Soviet Union sentenced Yury Frolov, Stepan Mosin, and several others to death.
-In the 1950s and 1960s, several other former officials of the Autonomy were apprehended by the KGB; some of them were also sentenced to death, most notably the Lokot Autonomy's executioner Antonina Makarova-Ginzburg, found in 1978 and sentenced to death.
+In the 1950s and 1960s, several other former officials of the Autonomy were apprehended by the KGB; some of them were also sentenced to death, most notably the Lokot Autonomy's executioner Antonina Makarova-Ginzburg, found in 1978 and executed in 1979.

 Cultural references

 Anatoli Ivanov portrayed the Lokot Republic in his novel Eternal Call (Вечный зов) and the corresponding TV sequel, which was popular in the Soviet Union.